What is a DevOps Engineer?

 DevOps Engineers facilitate better communication between software developers, IT operations, and other stakeholders.
 They create a collaborative environment where team members share responsibility for the software’s lifecycle, from development to deployment and maintenance.

-Implementing and managing CI/CD pipelines is a key responsibility.
+Implementing and managing CI/CD pipelines and tools is a key responsibility.
 These pipelines automate code integration, testing, and deployment, enabling frequent and reliable releases.
 Tools like Jenkins, GitLab CI, and Travis CI are commonly used.

 Automation is crucial in the DevOps philosophy.
 DevOps Engineers automate repetitive tasks to increase efficiency and reduce human error.
 This includes automated testing, deployment, and infrastructure provisioning.